adamwan-nexplore/guidebook-nxp-hk/how-we-develop/devops.md

 ## Side Note

 The CALMS (Culture, Automation, Lean, Measurement, Sharing) framework will be another approach to set up the DevOps Culture.

+## Metrics

+[DORA - DevOps Research and Assessment](https://dora.dev "https://dora.dev") is one of the favourite tools to illustrate the different aspect of software delivery keys

+[Github ESSP - GitHub's Engineering System Success Playbook](https://resources.github.com/engineering-system-success-playbook "https://resources.github.com/engineering-system-success-playbook") is a practical framework with Github to maintain a good software delivery process

 ## Reference